HubSpot vs MailChimp: Which is right for your growing business?

 HubSpot’s pricing for basic email functionality starts at USD $50/month for 1,000 contacts.
 For advanced functionality using lists, workflows and automation you’ll need to get the full Marketing Pro package which starts at USD $800/month.
 While this price seems steep compared to options like MailChimp it’s important to remember how much time your team can save and how much value you could potentially get out of a system which can fully utilise automation.

 Small business with teams who are capable of instantly managing all of the daily interactions with your email campaigns and have a limited budget should stick with MailChimp.
 Once your business grows to the point where you can no longer instantly reply to every lead and you have enough budget for utilising marketing automation, it’s time to consider a more powerful solution like HubSpot.
+Personally, as a marketing agency owner, I see many companies which have outgrown products like Mailchimp but have not changed systems in an attempt to save on software costs only to be left with the gargantuan and costly task of doing a large database and marketing system migration down the road.
+It's important to think about where you are and where you will need to be to make the right decision about what software you will need for the job – and if you're not sure, speak to an expert who does to find out.

 Still unsure which product is right for you?
 Speak with a local marketing automation specialist to learn more about your options.